 For many people, the ports on their Macs aren’t enough.
 With only two ports on the entry-level iMacs and laptops, and still just four on the more expensive models (with the exception of the Mac Studio), it doesn’t take long before you need more.
 You can use a Bluetooth keyboard and mouse, but if you have other peripherals for interacting with your computer, such as a graphics tablet, that’s one port used.
 Do you use an external hard drive to store files or back up your data?
 That’s another port.
 And if you want to keep a cable connected to your Mac to charge your iPhone or iPad, that’s another one.
 These few ports get used up quickly.

-In addition, it’s likely that many of your peripherals are not USB-C, but rather USB-A (the standard flat connector), requiring dongles to make the conversion.
+In addition, it’s likely that many of your peripherals are not USB-C, but rather USB Type A (the old rectangular connector), requiring dongles to make the conversion.
 In general, dongles shouldn’t affect the speed or power going through the cables, but some may.
 If you need a USB-C to USB-A hub, make sure it supports at least USB 3.0, and preferably USB 3.2 (though this is only really necessary if you connect disks to the hub).

 With every change to the connections we use with computer peripherals, there are difficulties adapting.
-After a wide array of plugs and jacks, it looks like USB-C is here to stay, at least for a while.
+After a wide array of plugs and jacks, it looks like USB-C style ports and cables are here to stay, at least for a while.
 The fact that this plug can handle both USB and Thunderbolt, and offers backwards compatibility, means that it should be easier to manage over the years.
-For now, however, you probably have plenty of peripherals that don’t use USB-C, and depend on hubs and dongles, but over time, you’ll be able to use all your external devices with this type of plug.
+For now, however, you probably have plenty of peripherals that don’t use USB-C, and depend on hubs and dongles, but over time, you may be able to use all your external devices with this type of plug.

 How can I learn more?